 Dugong dugon (Muller, 1776) has been assessed as a Vulnerable species by the IUCN Red List since 1982.
 The data on the population in Indonesia or even across the Lesser Sunda remains limited.
 It is estimated that there are around 1,000 individuals in Indonesia (Marsh et al. 2002).
 Therefore, the Indonesian government declared the dugong as a fully protected species along with all other marine mammals (Government Regulation – No. 7.1999).
 The species is becoming increasingly vulnerable due to habitat lost and overlap with human activities such as none eco-friendly seaweed farming activities.

 Criterion B: Distribution and Abundance

 Sub-criterion B1: Small and Resident Populations

-According to sightings information from a participatory citizen mapping process, that gathered information from more than 1500 fishers and coastal community’s local knowledge, as well as ground-truthing surveys and direct sightings, dugongs have been recorded in at least 25 locations within the area.
+According to sightings information from a participatory citizen mapping process that gathered information from more than 1500 fishers and coastal community’s local knowledge, as well as ground-truthing surveys and direct sightings, dugongs have been recorded in at least 25 locations within the IMMA area.
 Most were single individuals, with 5 individuals sighted in Oelolot-Ndoo Island, and Rote Island (Merryanto et al. 2017; unpublished data from The Nature Conservancy, unpublished data from Misool Foundation).
-One individual dugong can be seen anytime at Mali Beach Alor (Juraij et al. 2016).
+One individual dugong is seen regularly at Mali Beach Alor (Juraij et al. 2016).